davgra/koverobot/README.md

 build roads so that the robots can travel fast enough to satify the supply chain.

+### Keys

+These are the keys to use:

+* left mousebutton to place road
+* right mousebutton to remove road
+* arrowkeys to pan
+* ctrl up/down to zoom
+* esc to quit
+* r to restart
+* s to save
+* l to load

 ## Todo

 * Game should run on Windows (it might already but test it)